 Whilst serving under his father, the commander-in-chief of the Jamaican station, he was posted captain at the age of eighteen on 7 March 1779, having apparently been promoted from the rank of midshipman, and without any having ever been commissioned lieutenant or promoted commander.
 His given command was an ex-French privateer which he had commissioned in the winter as the Hinchingbrooke 28.

 Parker removed into the Lowestoft 32 shortly afterwards and participated in the successful and enriching Omoa campaign of 19 September – 19 October 1779 after which he retained this vessel for the next two years.
 Continuing on the Jamaican station, in August 1781 his next command, the Diamond 32, rescued the crew of the Pelican 24, Captain Cuthbert Collingwood, which had been wrecked on the Morant Keys, and on 19 September she captured the privateer Marquis de Castries.
-In July 1782 he exchanged with Captain John Thomas into the Pallas 36 in order to return home to England, but after collecting a convoy from Halifax she was run ashore on São Jorge Isle in the Azores on 12 February 1783, being destroyed two weeks later.
+In July 1782 he exchanged with Captain John Thomas into the Pallas 36 in order to return home to England with the prize convoy commanded by Rear-Admiral Thomas Graves, but in passage he was detached to escort the damaged Caton 64 to Nova Scotia, thereby avoiding the destruction caused to the convoy by the Central Atlantic Hurricane in September.
+After collecting a convoy from Halifax the Pallas was run ashore on São Jorge Isle in the Azores on 12 February 1783, being destroyed two weeks later.

 From early 1787 he commanded the Jupiter 50 in the Leeward Islands with the broad pennant of Commodore Sir Richard Bickerton, which ship was paid off in September 1789.